jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 # Step 1: Drawing the knob

 To create the knob, there's two things we can do in JUCE.
 The first option is to use the provided JUCE GUI editor.
 The GUI editor gives the you a visual platform to create and modify the components of your VST.
 JUCE will then automatically generate the code for you.
 This is not the option we're going to take in this tutorial.
 We're actually going to take the second option, which is to code everything ourselves, by hand.
 Why?
-Because I think programming the volume knob is a fairly easy thing to conceptualize and program, therefore it's a good way to gain a better understanding how our code translates into visual objects.
-Furthermore, the knowledge you learn here can be extended to program other components of the synth.
+Because I think programming the volume knob is a fairly easy thing to conceptualize and execute, thus it's a good opportunity to gain a better understanding how our code translates into visual objects.

 Okay, without further ado, let's create our volume knob.
 If you go to the <strong>PluginEditor.cpp</strong> file, you should see the following auto-generated code.